 Watch our series about online patient feedback, including case studies from service providers and patients.

-NHS Choices offers direct links to enable you to carry out a range of transactions, such as ordering a free European Health Insurance Card (EHIC), buying a prescription prepayment certificate, or booking hospital appointments through the Choose and Book service.
+NHS Choices offers direct links to enable you to carry out a range of transactions, such as ordering a free European Health Insurance Card (EHIC), buying a prescription prepayment certificate, or booking hospital appointments through the NHS e-Referral Service.

 Additionally, many GPs and pharmacies listed on the site subscribe to the Electronic Prescription Service, and a growing number of GPs and dentists have systems that allow you to book appointments online.